andjimbon/andjimbon.github.io/Price of books Project Description.md

 df.columns=['Autor','Editorial','Edicion','Paginas','ISBN','Tipo','Formato','Titulo','Categoria','Precio','File','Size-MB','Peso','Tamaño','Acabado','Link']
 ```

-### 1. Data Analysis
+### 3. Data Analysis

-With the price of the books, we can plot a Distributionn price and plot the price by Category of books:
+With the price of the books, we can plot a distribution price and plot the price of books by category:

 <img src="images/Distribution.JPG?raw=true"/>